h-weng/20025CyberSentinel/README.md

 - Free guidance is invaluable.
 The complimentary hints in the easy section accelerated my learning curve and clarified problem structures.
 - Hints have context.
 Not-free hints proved ineffective on medium problems without deeper domain expertise; deep understanding cannot be shortcut by points.
 - Know when to pause.
 Confronting hard challenges too early can lead to frustration; dedicating time to strengthen fundamentals is a better long-term strategy.
-- Document your work for write ups.
+- Document as you go.
+Clear notes make for easy write ups.

 Moving forward, I will continue refining my skill set in cyber security and a build a stronger foundation before my next CTF.